edjw/snippet-generator/README.md

 ## Custom Build Logic

-This project utilizes a custom Vite plugin (`generate-inline-html` defined in `vite.config.ts`) that runs after the standard Vite build (`closeBundle` hook).
+This project utilises a custom Vite plugin (`generate-inline-html` defined in `vite.config.ts`) that runs after the standard Vite build (`closeBundle` hook).
 This plugin:

 1. Reads the generated JavaScript bundle (`dist/snippet.js`).
 2. Reads the generated CSS.
 It handles both single CSS files (when `cssCodeSplit` is `false`) and multiple CSS chunks (when `cssCodeSplit` is `true` - the current setting) by concatenating them.